-Erdman Family Endowment for Dance was established in 2016 by Jacqueline and Christina R. Erdman along with their daughter Makenzie '14 to provide annual support for the Dance Curriculum at Taft.
+- Erdman Family Endowment for Dance was established in 2016 by Jacqueline and Christina R. Erdman along with their daughter Mackenzie '14 to provide annual support for the Dance Curriculum at Taft.

-Guernsey Family Endowment for Theater Arts was established in 2015 by Peter & Evelyn Guernsey and their daughter, Sarah '11, to support the theatre and the arts program at Taft.
+- Guernsey Family Endowment for Theater and the Arts was established in 2015 by Peter & Evelyn Guernsey and their daughter, Sarah '11 to support the theater and the arts program at Taft.

-James Holiday Webb Theater Fund was established in memory of Jamie Webb of the Class of 1992 by his family and friends and supports annual productions at Taft.
+- James Hollyday Webb Theater Fund was established in memory of Jamie Webb of the Class of 1992 by his family and friends and supports annual productions at Taft.

 - John G. Farrell Memorial Fund for Performing Arts.